edieugenio/books/The_Pragmatic_Programmer.md

 <del>Of course, you need to have a broad base of knowledge and experience to pull all of this off.
 Learning is a continuous and ongoing process.
 In Your Knowledge Portfolio, we discuss some strategies for keeping the momentum up.</del>

-Por supuesto, usted necesita tener una amplia base de conocimientos y experiencia para lograr todo esto.
+Por supuesto, se necesita tener una amplia base de conocimientos y experiencia para lograr todo esto.
 El aprendizaje es un proceso continuo y continuo.
 En Your Knowledge Portfolio, discutimos algunas estrategias para mantener el impulso.

 <del>Finally, none of us works in a vacuum.
 We all spend a large amount of time interacting with others.
 Communicate! lists ways we can do this better.</del>